tritonmedia/events/docs/api.md

 ## Important Information

 For integer response for "source", "type", and etc, you should refer to the protobufs located [here](https://github.com/tritonmedia/core/tree/master/protos/api) for their string representations.
+The API endpoints support using both integer and string representations.

 ## Authentication